The XR Glossary. Every Term, Explained Simply.

 The primary framework for military procurement in India.
 QWR hardware meets "Buy Indian" (IDDM) categories under this procedure, making it eligible for Indian Army, Navy, and Air Force tenders.

 The Digital Personal Data Protection Act 2023.
-QWR uses secure boot and on-device processing to ensure data residency compliance — all user data resides on AWS Mumbai servers.
+QWR uses secure boot and on-device processing to support Indian data-residency requirements, with in-region hosting for enterprise and healthcare deployments.

 The Bureau of Indian Standards.
 BIS certification validates that QWR electronics meet mandatory Indian safety and quality standards, required for all institutional and commercial deployments in India.